 Accommodation: Lan Lin Ge Hotel or similar, Dali

 Kunming is a vibrant and bustling city with a flourishing Muslim area, exciting markets, interesting temples and a strong ethnic minority influence.
-A half-day walking tour takes us to the more interesting parts of the city, including watching the locals practising taichi in the morning and meandering through the Flower and Bird Market, where you are free to wander around and make your own discoveries.
-Departing Kunming, we catch an afternoon bus to Dali.
+A half-day walking tour will take you to the more interesting parts of the city, including watching the locals practicing morning tai chi in People’s Square, and meandering through the Flower and Bird Market.
+You will be free to wander around to make your own discoveries.
+Departing Kunming, you will catch an afternoon bus to Dali.

 Accommodation: Lan Lin Ge Hotel or similar, Dali

-Dali is one of the favourite places for travellers in China.
-Resting near the banks of Er Hai Lake with the Cang Shan mountain range forming an impressive backdrop, the town’s cobblestone streets, ancient stone houses and laid-back charm make it a wonderful place to relax.
+Dali is a favourite among travellers in China.
+Resting near the banks of Er Hai Lake with the Cang Shan mountain range forming an impressive backdrop, the town’s cobblestone streets, ancient stone houses, and laid-back charm make it a wonderful place to relax.
 Dali is home to the proud Bai people, a traditional minority tribe renowned throughout China for their craftsmanship.
-There is much to explore in our two free days in Dali.
+There is much to explore in your two free days in Dali.
 There is a chance to go boating on Er Hai Lake and travel across to the village of Wase, or spend a day catching a chairlift up and hiking in the mountains behind Dali (stopping at the occasional monastery along the way).
-We can also cycle to nearby villages or just stroll around town.
+You will also cycle to nearby villages or just stroll around town.
 Several small stone hamlets lie close to Dali and make for a highly rewarding half-day trip by bicycle or local bus.

 Accommodation: Sanhe Naxi Hotel or similar, Lijiang

-After a free morning in Dali, a spectacular local bus journey through rambling Bai and Yi hamlets, beneath towering mountains and over lush alpine passes, takes us to Lijiang, former capital of the famed Naxi Kingdom.
-The Old Town is a maze of cobblestone streets, narrow canals and decorative wooden houses, a wonderful place to wander around and imagine being in a bygone era.
+Lijiang, a former capital of the famed Naxi Kingdom.
+The Old Town is a maze of cobblestone streets, narrow canals, and decorative wooden houses, a wonderful place to wander around and imagine being part of a bygone era.
 A walk up to the Wangu Pagoda on Lion Hill offers an impressive view of the rooftops of the Old Town.
-Our accommodation is located right in the middle of the Old Town and set up like a local Naxi house, but the rooms contain all facilities that one would expect at home!
+Your accommodation is located right in the middle of the Old Town and set up like a local Naxi house, but the rooms contain all of the facilities that one would expect at home.
 In the evening, you can witness a performance of the local Naxi orchestra (optional), a unique and entertaining musical experience (please check schedules in Lijiang to see if the show is on during your visit).
-We may need to repack our luggage in preparation for the trek.
-Extra luggage can be stored in the vehicle, but remember to pack all your valuables to carry into Tiger Leaping Gorge.

-We fly back to Kunming where the tour ends upon arrival at Kunming Airport.
+You will fly back to Kunming today where the tour will come to an end upon arrival at Kunming Airport.

 Vaccinations may be required for this trip.
 Talk to your doctor about the up-to-date information for this region.Visas and Permits